 What should you do to help your agent help you obtain and keep the right amount of coverage for your home?

 Make sure you keep your agent informed and up to date on your house and its contents.
 For instance, any upgrades, remodeling, or additions to your home could impact its value and should be discussed with your agent.
 You should also discuss with your agent any higher value or collectible personal property that you own.
 Jewelry, fine art, antiques, musical instruments, electronics, sports equipment, and collectibles may be covered best under a schedule that provides unique coverage for those items in addition to your other personal property.

 Imagine how devastating it would be to lose your home in a fire or natural disaster.
 Now imagine not being able to rebuild it completely because you didn’t have the correct amount of insurance.

 “Coverage A” or “Dwelling Coverage” on your policy declarations page is the amount you are currently covered for.
-Insuring your home for anything less than 100% insurance to value could mean you wouldn’t have enough coverage to replace your home in the event of a total loss.
+Ensuring your home for anything less than 100% insurance to value could mean you wouldn’t have enough coverage to replace your home in the event of a total loss.

-Replacement Cost is what it would cost to rebuild your home to it’s original condition, and it is based on square footage, type of home and the cost of materials and labor in your area.
-The average cost to rebuild a typical home is $150 per square foot but can be much higher if you have granite countertops, hardwood floors or a finished rec room in the basement.
+Replacement Cost is what it would cost to rebuild your home to its original condition, and it is based on square footage, type of home, and the cost of materials and labor in your area.
+The average cost to rebuild a typical home is $150 per square foot but can be much higher if you have granite countertops, hardwood floors, or a finished rec room in the basement.
 It is important that you insure your home based on its reconstruction cost, NOT its current market value.